 Instead of clinging to the past, try to come to terms with it.
 You can't change what happened before, but you have control over what is going on now.
 Is there anything you can think of that's currently fueling your low self-esteem?
 This could be anything from a current dysfunctional relationship or work at a job you hate, to have put on a few extra pounds over the holidays.

 These things could be having a direct negative impact on your self-esteem now, which is why it's important to change anything that's keeping you in a bad place.
-Leave your dysfunctional relationship, find a new job, or lose the weight that's making you feel bad about yourself!
+Leave your dysfunctional relationship, or try to find a new job or creative outlet!
 If several things are affecting your self-esteem, make a list and try tackling them one by one.

 Low-self esteem can negatively impact your life in a lot of ways, making it harder to enjoy things and making you feel like the world is against you.
 If you notice that you've been shrouded in a cloud of negativity and realize that it's being caused by low self-esteem, it's important that you act to try to change it.
 It might seem hard now, but improving your self-esteem is possible and worthwhile.

 There are numerous ways that you can improve your self-esteem.
 An effective starting point is talking to a therapist who can help you identify your biases and thought processes that perpetuate your low self-esteem.
 Other helpful tactics include avoiding negative self-talk, learning to be assertive, not comparing yourself to other people, and focusing on things that are in your power to change.

 The road ahead might be long and not always easy, but don't lose hope.
 It takes time to develop low self-esteem, and it will take time to boost your self-esteem up to healthier levels.
 Be patient.
 Start small, don't give up, and you'll start seeing progress in no time.